OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    "Graphic console" is much faster if you turn on Write Combining.

+   It is possible to use own font (binary file with 1 bit per pixel - i.e.
+8x16 x 256 chars will be 1 byte (8 bits) x 16 x 256 = 4096 bytes).
+   And it is possible to add own console modes on base of existing graphic modes (read more in "mode /?").

    And - there is some kind of problems with Virtual PC VESA emulation, use VBox or hardware PC for this mode :)